What about those great white sharks of the Mediterranean?

 White sharks gone walkabout

-And they came up with a whole new theory.
+And they came up with a whole new theory: they are born here.
 The question if great whites are endemic to the Mediterranean has always baffled scientists.
 Where it was previously assumed that the great whites in the Mediterranean were most closely related to their nearby cousins in the Atlantic Ocean, following the schools of bluefin tuna migrate through the Strait of Gibraltar, a few years ago the researchers proved otherwise.

 Great white nursery

-Yet, they are out there, as was proven once again by Tunisian fishermen in 2015 from the town of Sousse caught a huge great white shark, weighing about 4,400 pounds.
+Yet, they are out there, as was proven once again by Tunisian fishermen in 2015 from the town of Sousse.
+They caught a huge great white shark, weighing about 4,400 pounds.

-And the few fatal shark attacks in the Mediterranean can accounted for by great whites, as shows the International Shark Attack File.
+And the few fatal shark attacks in the Mediterranean can almost all be accounted for by great whites, according to the International Shark Attack File.
 The last recorded attack was seven years ago off the coast of Malta.
 A windsurfer was attacked by a 3 m shark who eventually just bit his sail.
 There was no injury.
 In October 2008 a 43-year old spearfishermen was attacked in the waters around Vis Island in Smokvina Bay, Dalmatian Coast (Croacia) by a 5 m long great white.
 The shark bit him in the leg, and Pecek lived to tell the tale.

 The Adriatic coastline of Croacia seems to be somewhat of a hotspot for great white attacks.
 In the ‘70’s of the previous century the Dalmatian Coast saw four recorded unprovoked attacks by great white sharks, of which three were fatal.
-In the sixties there were two fatal attacks, and also in the fifties.
+In the sixties there were two fatal attacks, as well as in the fifties.

-Also in the sixties there attacks in Turkey.
-In the ‘80’s there were more attacks in the Mediterranean.
+The ‘80’s saw more attacks in the Mediterranean.
 Italy had 6 attacks in both sides of the peninsula.
 One attack was fatal.
 47-year old Luciano Costanzo was floating on the surface after a scuba dive when a 6-m great white grabbed him.

 But great whites in the Mediterranean remain somewhat a mystery.
 In one of the most overfished seas in the world, there are still sharks that seem to avoid the nets and seek out quiet places to give birth to juvenile sharks.

-Would you wish to see a great white as a diver, you’d better take your chances cage diving in South Africa, California or Australia.
+Would you wish to see a great white as a diver though, you’d better take your chances cage diving in South Africa, California or Australia.